 Free and direct access

-To maximise its efficiency and use of resources, Action Against Hunger bases the assessment, conception, management and realisation of its programmes on the highest professional standards and its years of experience.
+To maximize its efficiency and use of resources, Action Against Hunger bases the assessment, conception, management and realization of its programs on the highest professional standards and its years of experience.

 Action Against Hunger is committed to respecting a policy of transparency and disclosure for its beneficiaries, donors and partners by making available all information on the allocation and management of its funds, and by providing independent verification of its good management.